 RA and Subscriber activation data may be user-selected.
-The strength of the activation data must meet or exceed the requirements for authentication mechanisms stipulated for Level 2 in [FIPS 140].
-If the activation data must be transmitted, it must be via an appropriately protected channel, and distinct in time and place from the associated cryptographic module.
+The strength of the RA activation data must meet or exceed the requirements for authentication mechanisms stipulated for Level 2 in [FIPS 140], see Section 6.2.1.
+The strength of Subscriber activation data must meet or exceed the requirements for authentication mechanisms stipulated in [FIPS 140] for the associated cryptographic module level listed in Section 6.2.1